lithnet/access-manager-docs/docs/getting_started/Installing-the-Access-Manager-Agent.md

 2. Run the AMA installation package.
 Follow the prompts to install the application.

 ## Configure the agent via Group Policy
 The Access Manager agent doesn't do anything until it's configured via a group policy.
-Follow the [[[password encryption and history setup guide|Setting up password encryption and history]] for the correct process of setting up the relevant group policy settings.
+Follow the [password encryption and history setup guide](/deploying_features/Setting-up-password-encryption-and-history) for the correct process of setting up the relevant group policy settings.